ElofssonLab/SubCons/README.md

 NOTE:

-	1-) it is recomended to have libsvm, blast, loctree2-data and loctree2 in the same path 2-) keep the tools in the folder /SubCons-web-server/TOOLS 3-) the folder "src" is the folder containing the SubCons scripts.
+	1-) it is recommended to have libsvm, blast, loctree2-data and loctree2 in the same path 2-) keep the tools in the folder /SubCons-web-server/TOOLS 3-) the folder "src" is the folder containing the SubCons scripts.